Do MLLMs Really Understand the Charts?: Evaluation and Inference Details

 All experiments reported in this paper were conducted using the default hyperparameters of each respective model, with no model-specific tuning performed at inference time.
-This ensures a fair and consistent comparison across all models.
-To guarantee reproducibility, the random seed for all generation processes was fixed to 42.
+To ensure reproducibility, the random seed for all generation processes was fixed to 42, and the sampling temperature was set to 1.0.
 Our inference pipeline is built upon the vLLM framework, which provides efficient, high-throughput serving for Large Language Models.